ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 Discord: [Tribes 2 Discord](https://discord.gg/Y4muNvF)

 ### Target Environment
- - This is for guide is for Debian 12 (Bookworm)
+ - This guide is for Debian 12 (Bookworm)
  - This could probably work on other distros varying packages and commands

 ### Choosing a host
  - Any VPS host could probably run a t2 server depending on how much you want to pay...
  - Vultr is probably to easiest to use - https://www.vultr.com/
  - Linode probably a great option too (Now Akamai) - https://www.linode.com/
- - GCE (Google Compute Engine) being probably the more difficult option  https://cloud.google.com/compute/ I'm sure there's others
+ - GCE (Google Compute Engine) being probably the more difficult option - https://cloud.google.com/compute/
+ - I'm sure there's others

 ### Connecting...
  - SSH as root into your vps (Your ssh password can usually be found on your host vps website)